 The Edson Initiative has undergone several significant upgrades within the past year.
 Expressly, Gordon McConnell, ASU Assistant Vice President for Innovation, Entrepreneurship and Venture Acceleration, has set a new vision for the accelerator by leveraging an expanded pool of industry-expert mentors and “pracademic” startup training resources.
 This reboot, coined “Edson 2.0,” has been designed to directly impact the Edson companies’ ability to successfully execute their business models, deliver valuable products or services, and most importantly, create local jobs.
-Brent Sebold, a Senior Venture Manager within the ASU Venture Catalyst, has been charged with leading the new Edson Initiative.
+Tracy Lea, a Venture Manager within the ASU Entrepreneurship and Innovation Group, has been charged with leading the new Edson Initiative.
 You may learn more about the key aspects of the Edson accelerator by viewing the following video:

 Giving ASU Students the Resources to Launch